Restaurant in New York City, United States

 What should a first-timer know about Il Mulino?

 - Il Mulino is a classical Italian restaurant, not a casual pasta spot or a tasting-menu destination.
-Expect a composed dining room, table service, and a kitchen focused on technique rather than novelty.
+Expect a composed dining room, table service, a kitchen focused on technique rather than novelty.

-- The Opinionated About Dining ranking puts it among the better Italian options in New York City, so the cooking is taken seriously , come with appetite and time rather than in a hurry.
+- The Opinionated About Dining ranking puts it among the better Italian options in New York City, so the cooking is taken seriously, come with appetite and time rather than in a hurry.

 - Pricing is not published in our current data, so check directly before you go if you are budgeting carefully.